Odd playoff format gives Lynx chance to win playoff series at home

 And now the Lynx get to try to get Collier's first playoff series win, at home.

 "That's the next evolution,'' Reeve said.
-"I'm thrilled with the team that we put ourselves in this position to have a chance to give Phee the opportunity to take the next step.
+"I'm thrilled with the team that we put ourselves in this position to have a chance to give Phee the opportunity to take the next step."

 It will be a challenge.
-The Sun is a playoff-savvy team and the Lynx start two rookie players in Diamond Miller and Dorka Juhász.
-And the Lynx were better on the road (10-10) than at home (9-11) this season, with a 40-point loss to Dallas standing as the biggest loss in Lynx franchise history.
+The Sun are a playoff-savvy team, and the Lynx start two rookie players in Diamond Miller and Dorka Juhász.
+And the Lynx were better on the road (10-10) than at home (9-11) this season, with a 40-point loss to Dallas standing as the biggest loss in franchise history.

-But the WNBA's schedule for first-round series has the higher-seeded team hosting the first two games, with the lower-seeded team getting a home game should it forced a Game 3.
+But the WNBA's schedule for first-round series has the higher-seeded team hosting the first two games, with the lower-seeded team getting a home game should it force a Game 3.

 "It feels awesome,'' Collier said.
 "We have such a great fan base in Minnesota.
 We know the place will be packed.
 It will be loud.
 We're really excited.
-If we play like this again we'll be hard to beat.
+If we play like this again, we'll be hard to beat.
 I can't wait for the next game.''

 The Lynx will be facing a very motivated Sun team that has advanced out of the first round in six straight seasons, reaching the finals last year.